Academic, Residential Life, and Extracurricular Resources

 Jennifer Herrera is the dean of first-year students.
 Her office, open weekdays from 8:30am–5:00pm, is located inside the Office of the Dean of Studies (Main N-128).
 Appointments may be made by calling (845) 437-5258.

 The dean of first-year students assigns you a faculty pre-major advisor based on the interests that you list on the Statement of Academic Interests, which you will complete online.
 (When you declare a major, most likely in your sophomore year, you will be re-assigned to an advisor who teaches in the department or program of your major.)
-The first meeting for new students with their pre-major advisors is from 2:00–3:00pm on Tuesday, August 27.
-This meeting provides an opportunity for you to become acquainted with your pre-major advisor and their other pre-major advisees and to discuss any questions that you might have.
-On Thursday afternoon, August 29, you will have an individual half-hour appointment with your advisor for final approval of your course selections before registration.
+The first meeting for new students with their pre-major advisors will occur remotely between August 3 and August 14.
+This meeting provides an opportunity for you to become acquainted with your pre-major advisor , to discuss any questions that you might have and to register for courses.
 Throughout the year you will need to meet or correspond with your advisor to obtain approval to add or drop a course, to elect a course under the non-recorded option (NRO), to pre-register for the following semester, or to request any kind of special permission.
 Your pre-major advisor is also a great resource for general information about the college and the curriculum.
 Please take time to get to know your pre-major advisor and allow your advisor to get to know you.

 At Vassar, there are many people to turn to for academic advice, so you will need to take the initiative in seeking out particular kinds of information.
 While pre-major advisors can assist you in coordinating your individual program, no one faculty member can be expected to know everything about Vassar’s vast and varied curriculum.
 If you need specific information about a course or a department, you should speak to the appropriate instructor or department chair.
 Individual teachers and department or program representatives are available in their offices both during the initial days of the semester and as the term progresses.